 Next Generation Weather Radar (NEXRAD)

-NEXRAD detects, processes, and distributes for display hazardous and routine weather information.
+NEXRAD detects, processes and distributes for display hazardous and routine weather information.
 Through a joint program, the Department of Commerce’s National Weather Service (NWS), Department of Defense (DoD), and FAA developed NEXRAD.

 NEXRAD radars are essential for forecasting weather.
-A cooperative program with the partner agencies will upgrade NEXRAD radars with a Service Life Extension Program to modernize and renovate the existing system of radars.
+A cooperative program with partner agencies will upgrade NEXRAD radars with a Service Life Extension Program to modernize and renovate the existing system of radars.

 Benefits